Local Naval Medical Commands Earn Navy Surgeon General's Health Promotion Awards

-Navy Medicine Readiness and Training Unit (NMRTU) Dahlgren staff celebrate the Silver Eagle "Blue H" award for 2024.
-Four local Naval Medical Commands have earned prestigious recognition for their outstanding contributions to health promotion and wellness.
-NMRTC Patuxent River oversees Naval Medical Readiness Training Unit (NMRTU) Dahlgren, NMRTC Detachment Indian Head, and NMRTC Detachment Joint Base Andrews (JBA).
+PATUXENT RIVER, MD/DAHLGREN, VA/INDIAN HEAD, MD/JOINT BASE ANDREWS, MD – Four local Naval Medical Commands have earned recognition for their outstanding contributions to health promotion and wellness. .
+Navy Medicine Readiness and Training Command (NMRTC) Patuxent River oversees Naval Medical Readiness Training Unit (NMRTU) Dahlgren, NMRTC Detachment Indian Head, and NMRTC Detachment Joint Base Andrews (JBA).
 All four commands have been recognized by the Navy Surgeon General, as receiving the Navy Surgeon General's Health Promotion and Wellness Award for 2024.

+The Navy Surgeon General's Health Promotion and Wellness Award, also known as the “Blue H Award”, is managed by the Navy and Marine Corps Force Health Protection Command (NMCFHPC).
+The award recognizes excellence in workplace health promotion policies, activities, and the impact on the readiness and well-being of Navy service members.
+Specifically, NMRTC Patuxent River, NMRTU Dahlgren, NMRTC Detachment Indian Head, and NMRTC Detachment JBA have all achieved the Silver Eagle award, demonstrating a significant commitment to fostering a culture of health among their personnel.

+The "Blue H" Award recognizes the commands’ comprehensive and innovative wellness programs, which address a wide range of health topics crucial to the readiness and well-being of service members, including:

 |Date Taken: